vitalets/json-micro-schema/README.md

   }
 }
 ```
-Particular steps of adding validator depend on implementation library for your programming language.
+Technical implementation of custom validator depends on library and programming language you are using.

 ## Implementations